reason for job change

 Dos and Don’ts in an Interview

-When explaining the reason for job change during an interview, it’s important to follow certain guidelines to make a positive impression.
+When explaining the reason for a job change during an interview, it’s essential to follow specific guidelines to make a positive impression.
 Here are some do’s and don’ts to keep in mind:

 Do’s